wavemaker/docs/learn/app-development/widgets/datalive/form/form-field-validator.md

 }
 ```

-:::note
+:::tip
-In order to watch on some values for validator, use functions, instead of widget data values.
+To watch for validator values, use functions, instead of widget data values.

 ```js
 Page.Widgets.EmployeeForm1.formfields.currentDate.setValidators([{